SS Celtic (1872): Early career

+Britannic collision

 On 19 May 1887, at about 5:25 in the afternoon, the Celtic (commanded by Captain Peter John Irving) collided with the White Star liner Britannic in thick fog about 350 mi east of Sandy Hook, New Jersey.
 The Celtic, with 870 passengers, had been steaming westbound for New York City, while the Britannic, carrying 450 passengers, was on the second day of her eastward journey to Liverpool.
 The two ships collided at almost right angles, with the Celtic burying her prow 10 ft in the aft port side of Britannic.
 The Celtic rebounded and hit two more times, before sliding past behind Britannic.

 Six steerage passengers were killed outright on board Britannic, and another six were later found to be missing, having been washed overboard.
 There were no deaths on board Celtic.
 Both ships were badly damaged, but Britannic more so, having a large hole below her waterline.
 Fearing that she would founder, the passengers on board began to panic and rushed the lifeboats.
 Britannic's captain, pistol in hand, was able to restore some semblance of order, and the boats were filled with women and children, although a few men forced their way on board.
 After the lifeboats had launched, it was realized that Britannic would be able to stay afloat, and the lifeboats within hailing distance were recalled.
 The rest made their way over to the Celtic.
 The two ships remained together through the night, and the next morning were joined by the Wilson Line's Marengo and the British Queen of the Inman Line, and the four slowly made their way into New York Harbor.

-The Celtic was sold in 1893 to the Thingvalla Line.
-In 1898, the year that Thingvalla was absorbed into the Scandinavian America Line, the Amerika was scrapped.